chm0dx/leakyBuckets/README.md

 Find open storage buckets and accessible files across Amazon Web Services, Google Cloud, Microsoft Azure, and Digital Ocean simultaneously

-* One tool instead of three!
+* One tool instead of four!
 * Auto-generate guesses from one or more passed-in keywords
 * Auto-download accessible files (with guard rails to protect disk space)
 * Customizable threading